 There are many reasons why running is good for you.
-Not only are you out enjoying great, or not so great, weather… You are also losing weight, strengthening your lower legs, and working to prevent many chronic health conditions.
+You are losing weight, strengthening your lower legs, and working to prevent many chronic health conditions.

 However, even though running is one of the most natural cardio exercises you can do, it can still cause injury.
-Most injuries runner’s experience is known as “runner’s knee” and while it can affect your run and your training, it is preventable.
+Most injuries runner’s experience is known as “runner’s knee” and while it can affect your run and your training, but it is preventable!

-Quick Answer: The 5 Top Rated Running Shoes For Bad Knees
+Quick Answer: The 5 Best Rated Running Shoes For Bad Knees

 - ASICS Women’s Gel-Venture 6 Running-Shoes